-• control activities taken at all levels and in all cells of the Company, based on procedures (permits, authorizations, verifications, reconciliation, review of operational activities, distribution of duties) ensuring compliance with guidelines of the Company's Management Board and, at the same time, enabling to identify and take the necessary actions to minimise errors and risks for the Company, suitably qualified personnel carrying out inspections, division of duties excluding a possibility that one employee performs an action associated with execution and documentation of a business transaction from beginning to end, inventory manual, specifying the rules for the use, storage and inventory of assets, principles for balance sheet amortisation of intangible and tangible fixed assets, accounting policy, taking into account the principles of the International Accounting Standards and International Financial Reporting Standards (IAS/IFRS) and related interpretations published in the form of executive regulations of the European Commission, electronic system for document processing (invoices, elements of employee documentation, commissions to purchase equipment, payment orders, etc.).
+control activities taken at all levels and in all cells of the Company, based on procedures (permits, authorizations, verifications, reconciliation, review of operational activities, distribution of duties) ensuring compliance with guidelines of the Company's Management Board and, at the same time, enabling to identify and take the necessary actions to minimise errors and risks for the Company,

+- Workflow Guide proper records and documentation circulation control system (to ensure compliance of the account records with accounting evidence), - suitably qualified personnel carrying out inspections, - division of duties excluding a possibility that one employee performs an action associated with execution and documentation of a business transaction from beginning to end, - inventory manual, specifying the rules for the use, storage and inventory of assets, - principles for balance sheet amortisation of intangible and tangible fixed assets, - information system the Company's accounting books are kept with the help of computerised Integrated Enterprise Management System AWEK at the Company's headquarters, which provides credibility, reliability and accuracy of the processed information.
+Access to AWEK information resources is limited to authorised personnel, only for performance of their duties, - accounting policy, taking into account the principles of the International Accounting Standards and International Financial Reporting Standards (IAS/IFRS) and related interpretations published in the form of executive regulations of the European Commission, - electronic system for document processing (invoices, elements of employee documentation, commissions to purchase equipment, payment orders, etc.).